nbloomf/feivel/README.md

 ## Installation

-Currently Feivel can only be built from source.
+Currently the only way to install Feivel is by building it from source.
 See the "Development" section for info.